 Offering a World-Class Curriculum

-Semester at Sea offers an unparalleled educational program in conjunction with the University of Virginia.
-Courses on Semester at Sea appear as U.Va. courses, are fully accredited, and meet the generally accepted standards for transfer.
-The University appoints the academic dean from among their most accomplished faculty, approves all course designs, field labs and syllabi on Semester at Sea prior to sailing.
+Semester at Sea offers an unparalleled educational program in partnership with Colorado State University.
+The distinctive feature of Semester at Sea is the opportunity it affords students to engage in global comparative education.
+Courses on Semester at Sea are regular CSU courses, are fully accredited, and meet the generally accepted standards for transfer.
+The University appoints the academic dean from among its most accomplished faculty, approves all course designs, field classes and syllabi for the Semester at Sea academic program.

 - About 2/3 of our courses are upper-division and 1/3 are lower division.

 - About 2/3 of our courses are offered on every voyage, while the remaining 1/3 of courses are unique to that voyage.

 How to View Your Grades and Unofficial Transcript